Measurement-altered Ising quantum criticality: Gaussian overlaps

 Throughout the manuscript, we are interested in the evaluation of correlation functions like the ones appearing in Eq.~\eqref{eq:aj}.
 To establish the main ideas, consider the case in which the unitary involves $\tilde{X}$, we measure in the $\tilde Z$-basis, and we want to evaluate

 Here $\tilde{s}$ is an arbitrary string outcome and $N_F$ denotes the number of flipped spins generated by $\tilde X_i$ operators in the product above.
-The ket $\ket{\psi_a}$ is the ground state of the transverse-field Ising model in Eq.~\eqref{eq:spins} or, equivalently, of Eq.~\eqref{eq:majorana}.
+The ket $\ket{\psi_a}$ is the ground state of the transverse-field Ising model in Eq.~\eqref{ancilla} or, equivalently, of its fermionic representation obtained via the Jordan-Wigner transformation.
 We can collect the Majorana operators appearing in the latter form of the Hamiltonian into a vector $\Vec{\gamma}$ defined by